They Might Be Giants: Move to Elektra (1990–1992)

-Recruiting a band (1992–1998)
+Recruiting a band (1993–1998)

-Following Apollo 18, for live shows, Flansburgh and Linnell decided to move away from recorded backing tracks and recruited a supporting band (Kurt Hoffman of The Ordinaires on reeds and keyboards, longtime Pere Ubu bassist Tony Maimone, and drummer Jonathan Feinberg).
+Following Apollo 18, for live shows, Flansburgh and Linnell decided to move away from recorded backing tracks and recruited a supporting band: Kurt Hoffman of The Ordinaires on reeds and keyboards, longtime Pere Ubu bassist Tony Maimone, and drummer Jonathan Feinberg.

-John Henry was released in 1994.
+In 1993, Brian Doherty joined the band on drums.
+The band's fifth album, John Henry, was released in 1994.
 Influenced by their more conventional lineup, this album marked a departure from their previous releases with more of a guitar-heavy sound not dissimilar to the grunge music of the time.
 It was released to mixed reviews amongst fans and critics alike.
+Dan Levine (trumpet) also joined the band and in 1995, bassist Graham Maby joined the band.

-Following John Henry, TMBG's next album, Factory Showroom, was released in 1996.
+Following John Henry, TMBG's sixth album, Factory Showroom, was released in 1996.
 It also is the last album they released through Elektra and their first album produced by Pat Dillett who has co-produced every album with them since then.
+In 1995, 1996, and 1997, Maimone, Doherty, and Maby left the band respectively.
+In that year, Eric Schermerhorn (guitar) joined and left the band and Dan Hickey (drums) and Hal Cragin (bass) joined TMBG.

-In 1998, they released a mostly live album Severe Tire Damage from which came the single "Doctor Worm," a studio recording.
+In 1998, they released a mostly live album Severe Tire Damage from which came the single "Doctor Worm", a studio recording.

 In 1998, Danny Weinkauf (bass) and Dan Miller (guitar) were recruited for their recording and touring band.
 Both had been members of the bands Lincoln and Candy Butchers which were previous opening acts for TMBG.
 Weinkauf and Miller continue to work with the band to the present day.